 Step 1: Prepare The Pigs Feet

-Then, you'll want to rinse the pork feet and place them into a baking dish with a lid or in a Dutch oven.
+First, preheat your oven to 325°F. Then, rinse the pork feet and place them in a baking dish with a lid or in a Dutch oven.
 It's okay if they overlap a little, but try to get them in an even layer.

 Step 2: Cook The Pigs Feet

-Once you've got the pig's feet prepared, you'll want to braise them covered for about 2 ½ hours or until they're very tender.
+Once you've got the pig's feet prepared, you'll want to braise them, covered, for about 2 ½ hours, or until they're very tender.

 Step 3: Make The Sauce And Serve